dehen/Inventory-Profiles-Next.github.io/docs/index.md

 This mod will:

-- Help you keep your inventory sorted
+- :fontawesome-solid-sort-alpha-down: Help you keep your inventory sorted
-- Replace your quasi-broken tool
+- :fontawesome-solid-heart-broken: Replace your quasi-broken tool
-- Dump everything in that chest with one click
+- :fontawesome-solid-dumpster: Dump everything in that chest with one click
-- Move the items you have that are also already in the chest
+- :fontawesome-solid-equals: Move the items you have that are also already in the chest
-- Lock item slots in place so that sorting ignores them
+- :fontawesome-solid-lock: Lock item slots in place so that sorting ignores them
-- Keep locked slots empty
+- :fontawesome-regular-square: Keep locked slots empty
-- Allow you to press R+C to set your shortcuts
+- :fontawesome-solid-cog: Allow you to press R+C to set your shortcuts
-- Be pure client-side, so that it works everywhere
+- :fontawesome-solid-laptop: Be pure client-side, so that it works everywhere

 ## Installation